PatrickLisiecki/creatorverse/README.md

 Submitted by: **Patrick Lisiecki**

-About this web app: **Creatorverse allows the user to create, view, edit, and delete cards that display their favorite creators information such as their name, channel link, image, and description.**
+About this web app: **Creatorverse allows the user to create, view, edit, and delete cards that display their favorite creator's information such as their name, channel link, image, and description.**

 Time spent: **7** hours